Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate |

 pair so that the parentheses are not affected by the change.

-Using "In
+Using the "In

-Note", for example, when the Styles Editor opens to allow editing
+Note" option, when the Styles Editor opens to allow editing

 the note's style you could insert a space